Tidjini/react-server-side/README.md

     3/handle the promises errors;
         - catch statement
         - second aproach try to run the app even if we have some errors

+    4/create a higher order component for require Auth